nvaccess/nvda/user_docs/en/userGuide.md

 This may be of use in locations where access to the NV Access Add-on Store server is slow or unavailable.

 The read-only text box shows the current mirror URL.
-If no mirror is in use (I.E. the NV Access NVDA Add-on Store server is being used), "No mirror" is displayed.
+If no mirror is in use (i.e. the NV Access Add-on Store server is being used), "No mirror" is displayed.

 If you wish to change the Add-on Store server mirror, press the "Change..." button to open the [Set Add-on Store Mirror dialog](#SetURLDialog).